buildbuddy-io/buildbuddy/docs/remote-bazel-introduction.md

 ---

 Remote Bazel is an easily configurable way to run commands on a remote runner.
-You can think of it as dynamically spinning up a VM to execute a single command.
+You can think of it as dynamically spinning up a VM to execute a single command (or multiple commands, if you'd like!).

 This means you don't even need Bazel installed on your local machine to initiate a Bazel build!
 Plus, our remote runners support any bash commands, not just Bazel commands.